ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 __In most cases, to be eligible for a bug bounty reward, you need to exploit a vulnerability with non-root priviledges, possibly building your own "malicious" PoC app.__

-Find out more about the "malicious" PoC app from my other [project](https://github.com/ivan-sincek/malware-apk).
+Find out more about my "malicious" PoC app from my other [project](https://github.com/ivan-sincek/malware-apk).

 Websites that you should use while writing the report: